 Sure, there are adults with ADHD who are “out,” like comic Howie Mandel or Olympic swimming champion Michael Phelps, but they’re accomplished and famous already.
 To be honest, their well-deserved success doesn’t as much inspire you as make you jealous.

 You told yourself, “OK, I’ve got this.”
 It takes a month or so, but you accept your diagnoses.
-You understand that you’ve got ADHD — or bipolar 2, dyslexia, OCD, or ODD, with generalized anxiety or clinical depression along for the ride.
+You understand that you’ve got ADHD — or dyslexia, OCD, or ODD, with generalized anxiety or a mood disorder along for the ride.
 The point is, you say “fine” to whatever the docs say about your brain wiring.
 You’re not fighting it or denying it anymore.
 Knowing is better than not knowing.

 A month later, after being on meds, making appointments, picking up tips and tricks, it looks like all of your panic, self-loathing, and confusion is behind you.
 Notice how calm you are.
 In through the nose, out through the mouth slowly on a 10 count – the breathing exercises work.
 Ushering you out of the office, your therapist assures you that you’re through the hardest part.
 “It’ll take time,” the shrink says, “but now that we have a handle on what the problem is, we can work on it and get things under control.”

 Breathing and counting as you walk down the carpeted hallway toward the receptionist, you think that your therapist is exaggerating the tough part.
 It’s easy once you get your head junk screwed down.
 You’re beginning to feel it’s possible for you to start to live with a future like a normal person.